jalabrecque/website/content/publication/2023-01-01_guo2023falsification.md

 +++
-title = "Falsification of the Instrumental Variable Conditions in Mendelian Randomization Studies in the UK Biobank" date = "2023-01-01" publication_types = ["2"] authors = ["Guo, Kelly", "Diemer, Elizabeth W", "Labrecque, Jeremy A", "Swanson, Sonja A"] publication = "In: European Journal of Epidemiology, _pp.
-1--7_" abstract = "" abstract_short = "" image_preview = ""
+title = "Falsification of the instrumental variable conditions in Mendelian randomization studies in the UK Biobank" date = "2023-01-01" publication_types = ["2"] authors = ["Guo, Kelly", "Diemer, Elizabeth W", "Labrecque, Jeremy A", "Swanson, Sonja A"] publication = "In: European Journal of Epidemiology, (38), 9, _pp.
+921--927_" abstract = "" abstract_short = ""
+image_preview = ""